Top 6 Reasons to Visit Easter Island

-When it comes to ancient mysteries, there are few as fascinating as the one surrounding Easter Island, Chile.
-Undoubtedly one of Chile’s major tourist attractions, the island was once populated by the Rapa Nui people who mysteriously disappeared in the mid 1800s.
+When it comes to ancient mysteries, there are few as fascinating as the one surrounding Easter Island.
+Undoubtedly one of the major tourist attractions on any trip to Chile, the island was once populated by the Rapa Nui people who mysteriously disappeared in the mid 1800s.
 Nowadays, the island is frequented by people who want to experience the mystical vibe of this curious patch of land.

 You have probably seen photos of the giant head statues that populate the island.
 These are called moai and are yet another of the island’s mysteries as it is still unknown why they were built and what or whom they are supposed to represent.
 But, these enigmatic statues are not the only reason to visit Easter Island.
 There are fantastic surfing, snorkeling and hiking opportunities to keep you occupied during your Easter Island tour.
 Nothing quite compares to navigating through the rugged natural beauty that prevails across the island in thick swathes or lounging around on one of the island’s pristine beaches.
 Below, we give you top reasons to travel to Easter Island (in particular order):